nerveband/whatsapp_voice_transcription/README.md

    - Use the pairing code method, not QR code
    - Try starting with a fresh authentication (delete auth_info_baileys folder)
    - Run with increased verbosity: `DEBUG=baileys* npm start`
+   - Look for the `location` code in the error (e.g., `frc`, `lla`, `cln`) - these indicate where in the connection process WhatsApp is blocking you

 2. **Connection Closed** - Connection was interrupted:
    - Check your internet connection
    - WhatsApp might be blocking the connection
    - Try with a fresh session after deleting auth_info_baileys
+   - If this happens after a successful connection, your auth is likely still valid - just restart the app

 3. **Cannot read properties of undefined** - Auth data might be corrupted:
    - Delete auth_info_baileys folder
    - Restart with fresh authentication

+4. **Pairing Code Changes Too Quickly** - When multiple codes appear rapidly:
+   - This happens when WhatsApp keeps closing your connection and the app keeps retrying
+   - Use the most recent pairing code shown in the terminal
+   - If no code works, this is a clear sign your server IP is blocked - use the laptop auth transfer method

+5. **Debugging With Logs**:
+   - Run with debug logs: `DEBUG=baileys* npm start`
+   - Check for patterns in the connection failures
+   - Look for specific error codes and locations in the logs

+6. **Authentication Transfer Steps**:
+   1. On your local machine: `npm start` and complete authentication
+   2. Verify a successful connection (you should see "Connection established successfully!")
+   3. Stop the application (Ctrl+C)
+   4. Copy the auth folder: `scp -r auth_info_baileys user@your-server:/path/to/app/`
+   5. On your server: `SERVER_ENV=true pm2 start index.js --name WhatsAppTranscribe`

 ## Configuration